 After an investigation into our Hotel moth trap, our first day will be spent locally, as we enjoy an introduction to the habitats of this special area.
 Birds on our list might include Scottish (Parrot) Crossbill and Crested Tit in the Abernethy Forest, and we will also travel to local moors and birch woodlands.
 In these places our first plants of interest might include Twinflower, Serrated and Common Wintergreen, a variety of orchids including Fragrant, Coralroot, Greater and Lesser Butterfly and Northern Marsh, Creeping Ladies Tresses and Field Gentian.
 We will also cover any available fungi.
 Butterflies on the wing include Small Pearl-bordered Fritillary and Northern Brown Argus.
 Dragonflies could include Common Hawker, White-faced and Black Darter, Northern Damselfly, Four-spot Chaser and Northern Emerald.

 DAY 3: Monday

-An idyllic day on the mountains, with Ptarmigan, Dotterel, Ring Ousel and Snow Bunting our bird targets, Mountain Hare and a wide range of alpine plants helping to provide an absorbing day.
-Rare flowers include Moss Campion, Trailing Azalea, Dwarf Cornel, Alpine Ladies’ Mantle, Alpine Saw-wort, Lesser Twayblade, Scottish Asphodel, Alpine and Interrupted Clubmoss.
-Climax forest of Least Willow will also be spotted.
+An idyllic day on the mountains, with Ptarmigan, Ring Ouzel and Snow Bunting our bird targets, Mountain Hare and a wide range of alpine plants helping to provide an absorbing day.
+We head into the coires here rather than the high tops,searching for rare flowers including Moss Campion, Trailing Azalea, Dwarf Cornel, Alpine Ladies’ Mantle, Alpine Saw-wort, Lesser Twayblade, Scottish Asphodel, Alpine and Interrupted Clubmoss.
+A 'forest' of Least Willow about an inch high will also be spotted!
 We also have a chance of Black Mountain Moth.

 DAY 4: Tuesday